StefanKopieczek/rfc/README.md

 Usage
 -----

-    rfc.py [view] RFC - Display the specified RFC. rfc.py save   RFC - Store the specified RFC so it can be viewed offline. rfc.py list       - Display all published RFCs in a table.
-Useful for grepping. rfc.py help       - Print this message.
+    rfc [view] RFC  - Display the specified RFC. rfc save   RFC  - Store the specified RFC so it can be viewed offline. rfc list        - Display all published RFCs in a table.
+Useful for grepping. rfc search TERM - Show all RFCs whose summary text contains the given term. rfc help        - Print this message.